Assignments

 Suggested slide format:

-- Title Slide: Paper title, paper citation, your name, date, role = Critic
+- Title Slide: Your name, role = Critic

 - Your Critique: What's your primary issue or concern?